Kinto/kinto/docs/reference/permission.rst

     An association of a principal, an object and a permission.
 For instance, (Alexis, article, write).
 **Access Control List (ACL)**:
-    A list of Access Control Entities (ACE)
+    A list of Access Control Entities (ACE).

 Overview
 ========

-By default, the resources defined by *Cliquet* are public. but it is also possible to define *protected resources*, which will required the user to have access to the requested resource.
+By default, the resources defined by *Cliquet* are public, and records are isolated by user.
+But it is also possible to define *protected resources*, which will required the user to have access to the requested resource.

 .. code-block:: python